Nepean Raiders: History

-The 2004-05 season saw the Nepean Raiders finish strong, but the Art Bogart Cup finals saw an intense series against the Hawkesbury Hawks, who finished three spots behind the Raiders.
-Game 7 was played in a neutral venue, because the ice was removed from the Nepean Sportsplex, so game 7 was held at the Kanata Recreation Centre instead.
-A record was broke in this game for the fastest five goals in a playoff game as Hawkesbury won 6-1.
+The 2004–05 season saw the Nepean Raiders finish strong, but the Art Bogart Cup finals saw an intense series against the Hawkesbury Hawks, who finished three spots behind the Raiders.
+Game 7 was played in a neutral venue, because the ice was removed from Nepean Sportsplex, so Game 7 was held at the Kanata Recreation Centre instead.
+A record was broke in this game for the fastest five goals in a playoff game as Hawkesbury won 6–1.

-Nepean returned from a devastating finish from the 2004-05 season and used the 2005-06 season to rebuild.
-Although, the Raiders finished 3rd overall, they had to deal with the Brockville Braves, who were up 3-1 in the series and Nepean came back to force game 7.
-With the game tied 2-2, Raiders forward Matt Valois scored the winner with 5 seconds left in regulation to avoid sudden death overtime.
-The Pembroke Lumber Kings, who were ranked #1 nationally awaited to the Raiders, and this series saw the Lumber Kings up 3-1, and Nepean coming back to win in seven games.
+Nepean returned from a devastating finish from the 2004–05 season and used the 2005–06 season to rebuild.
+Although, the Raiders finished 3rd overall, they had to deal with the Brockville Braves, who were up 3–1 in the series and Nepean came back to force a Game 7.
+With the game tied 2–2, Raiders forward Matt Valois scored the winner with 5 seconds left in regulation to avoid sudden death overtime.
+The Pembroke Lumber Kings, who were ranked #1 nationally awaited to the Raiders, and this series saw the Lumber Kings up 3–1, and Nepean coming back to win in seven games.
 However, the Raiders re-matched against the Hawkesbury Hawks, but lost the series in 6 games.

 The summer of 2006 saw head coach and general manager Chris Byrne leave the team to accept a coaching position with the Ottawa 67's.
 Afterwards, this led to Gord Black putting the team up for sale.
 A replacement was found with Archie Mulligan, who was once the coach for the Kanata Valley Lasers, who had an impressive resume with a 15-year stint with the Valley Lasers, and an appearance in two national championships.
 In the end, Nepean finished 4th overall and lose to the Pembroke Lumber Kings in the finals.

-The 2007-08 season started off strangely, as Archie Mulligan left the team early in the season and scrambling for a replacement.
+The 2007–08 season started off strangely, as Archie Mulligan left the team early in the season and scrambling for a replacement.
 The Raiders went through three coaches and lost the first quarter-finals series for the first time since 2000.
 Nepean came under new ownership over the summer with Arnie Vered and Brian Altshuller.
 CBC commentator Garry Galley was hired as head coach.
 Nepean finished 1st overall, and lost the finals to Pembroke in 5 games.

 In December 2009, Garry Galley left the team abruptly over disagreements with upper management, leaving players demanding trades and wanting to be released.

-The 2011-12 was a breakthrough for Nepean, as they finished 1st overall (second time under new ownership).
-However, they almost let the semi-final series slip out of their hands against the Pembroke Lumber Kings, who were up 3-1 and Nepean ultimately won the series in 7 games.
+The 2011–12 was a breakthrough for Nepean, as they finished 1st overall (second time under new ownership).
+However, they almost let the semi-final series slip out of their hands against the Pembroke Lumber Kings, who were up 3–1 and Nepean ultimately won the series in 7 games.

-Nepean ended its nearly 20-year playoff streak in 2016 when the Raiders failed to make the playoffs since 1994-95.
+Nepean ended its nearly 20-year playoff streak in 2016 when the Raiders failed to make the playoffs since 1994–95.
 Goaltender Francois Marotte broke a league record for the most minutes played (3220) in one season.